CPHS/OPHS Glossary of Terms

 Clinical Investigation:

-Considered by the FDA to be any experiment that involves a test article and one or more human subjects, and that either: a)
+Considered by the FDA to be any experiment that involves a test article and one or more human subjects, and that either: a) must

-terms research, clinical research, clinical study, study, and
+application for a research or marketing permit.
+The terms research, clinical research, clinical study, study, and

 clinical investigation are deemed to be synonymous.
-Note: The DHHS regulatory definition
+Note: The DHHS regulatory definition of

-of research is different.
+research is different.

 Clinical Laboratory Improvements Amendments:

-The Clinical Laboratory Improvement Amendments (CLIA) was passed
+The Clinical Laboratory Improvement Amendments (CLIA) was passed by Congress

-prevention, or treatment of disease in an individual, or for the
+of disease in an individual, or for the purpose of health assessment.

-perform tests on human specimens and report patient-specific results
+CLIA states that laboratories that perform tests on human specimens and

-plan to share results with subjects, or their physicians, testing
+do not plan to share results with subjects, or their physicians, testing

 could be performed via any appropriate laboratory.
 For more information,